Snow storm snarls traffic, downs power lines, topples trees

 The Evanston Police Department said the storm knocked out their power, but that all 911 and non-emergency lines were still working and residents could call them if they are needed.
 At around 8 a.m. the department said their power had been restored.

+In Chicago, strong winds knocked a large tree branch onto a car in the 5100-block of West Addison Street.
+On the Northwest Side, a massive tree fell onto a fence and deck at a home in the 3700-block of North St. Louis, barely missing the front window.
+A transformer started sparking at Montrose and Moody and power lines came down in other parts of the city.
+After clearing snow from main roads in Chicago, the city's snow plow fleet transitioned to residential streets around midday Monday.

-Strong winds tore large trees out of the ground Monday, causing them to fall across Northwest Highway in northwest suburban Park Ridge.
+In northwest suburban Park Ridge, strong winds tore large trees out of the ground Monday, causing them to fall across Northwest Highway.

 "The roots came up and took the whole sidewalk out," said Steve, a resident.